Takamine (guitar manufacturer): History

 Just one year later, in 1978, the company would introduce its signature Palathetic pickup, a proprietary under-saddle piece composed of six separate, fully shielded piezo transducers, one for each string, the piezos are outfitted under the bridge plate and make contact with the saddle via metal cylinders.
 The pickup, which is still to this day produced with essentially the same design as when it was introduced, has become a staple on its Japanese-made instruments that allowed the company to become an industry trailblazer, aiming to satisfy the need for musicians of the time to reliably amplify their acoustic guitars at arena concerts that were constantly growing in size and loudness.
 The first instrument officially released with the pickup was model PT-007S in 1979.

 Guitarist Ry Cooder was instrumental for the development of the pickup, as he was one of the first musicians to get a hold of the earliest prototypes of the product in the early 1970's, after being invited by Mass Hirade to meet at the company headquarters in Japan.
 Cooder's personal steel-string guitar, handcrafted by luthier Lloyd Baggs, was analyzed and replicated by Takamine luthiers and equipped with Takamine's proprietary pickup, which continued to be developed following Cooder's personal feedback.
 When the guitarist returned to the United States, he presented Baggs with the acoustic guitar Takamine made based on his original work, and the company's onboard system greatly impressed him to the point of inspiring his decision to pivot his work to the field of acoustic instrument amplification.
 Takamine and Baggs still collaborate to this day, the brainchild of this union being the Takamine Tri-Ax 2 pickup, which is closely modeled after the L.R.
 Baggs M80 pickup, but made to work both as a standalone pickup and alongside Takamine's current generation of onboard pre-amplifiers.

 The next decade saw the introductions of preamp technology: In 1988, the AAP preamp pioneered parametric equalization, and the DSP model -designed by Korg- included reverb effects and allowed the user to create and save presets.
 These products were among the first to present the "SoundChoice" feature: A modular design that could in theory allow musicians to swap between different preamp models using the same base instrument, to this day still favored by the company.
-In 1987, Takamine would introduce yet another staple of the company’s products, the "Limited Edition" series: A small yearly run of a few hundred meticulously crafted guitars by the most qualified in-house builders, these instruments are fitted with brand new electronics and one-of-a-kind exotic, intricate decorative inlays, each year sporting a different model, color, and overall theme, with motifs often based on nature or astronomical phenomena.
+In 1987, Takamine would introduce yet another staple of the company’s products, the "Limited Edition" series: A small yearly run of a few hundred crafted guitars by qualified in-house builders, these instruments are fitted with brand new electronics and one-of-a-kind decorative inlays, each year sporting a different model, color, and overall theme, with motifs often based on nature or astronomical phenomena.